I have a clay lamp that is 2,000 years old. It fits into the

 The gift of

-prophecy will occasionally reach into the future and reveal something that is not yet visible in the present.
-We hold onto to these words of promise because they
+prophecy will occasionally reach into the future and reveal something that is not yet illuminated in the present.
+We hold onto to those words of promise because they

 give us confidence in the journey when we hear fearful sounds outside the perimeter

 of our illumination that want to scare us into a standstill.

 Jesus Christ you will never step into darkness.
 He is always illuminating your

 path – one step at a time.
 You will never see the whole journey.
 This is where